deepprakash345/GitWorkflow/packages/dynamic-form-super-component/README.md

 ## Start the React APP

 Navigate to `packages/dynamic-form-super-component` and run the command `npm run start`.
-You can execute `lerna run start` from the project's root directory as well